-Goal 3: The Charter System will demonstrate proficiency and/or improvement on the CCRPI.
+Goal 2: The Charter System will demonstrate proficiency and/or improvement on the CCRPI Single Score without Challenge Points.

-- Measure 2: If Charter System's first year CCRPI score is lower than the State, it shall have until the end of Year 2 of the charter term to close the gap between the district and the State. - 3.
-Measure 3: In Years 3-10 of the charter term, the Charter System's CCRPI score shall be better than the State.
+- 1. Measure 1: Year 1 of the charter term will establish a CCRPI baseline.
+The Charter System's CCRPI score shall be equal to or better than the State in Year 2, and better than the State in Years 3-5 of the charter contract. - 2.
+Measure 2: If Charter System's first year CCRPI score is lower than the State, it shall have until the end of Year 2 of the charter term to close the gap between the district and the State.

+3. Measure 3: In Years 3-5 of the charter term, the Charter System's CCRPI score shall be better than the State.